 Even if missionaries never reach such people, I know that our fair and just God sees their hearts.
 I feel that He knows they would accept their Lord and Christ, if they knew of Him.
 It was He who put them in places where they could not hear firsthand about Jesus and His sacrifice for them on the cross, and it is not beyond His capability to instill supernaturally, into their minds and hearts, the knowledge that they require a Savior, even if they do not know Him by name.

-Actually, I believe that all people receive this knowledge after they die, although many will continue to reject Him and be lost, preferring to be their own gods.
+Actually, I believe that all people receive this knowledge after they die, although many will continue to reject Him and be lost, preferring to be their own gods and in control of their own destinies.
 After all, Satan and all the evil angels and demons are fully aware of whom Jesus is.
 They all have rejected Him, and they always will do so, forever.

 Return to Email Questions and Tedís Responses